-16.9 Using unicode symbols
+16.9 Using Unicode symbols

-CoQIDE supports unicode character encoding in its text windows, consequently a large set of symbols is available for notations.
+COQIDE is based on GTK+ and inherits from it support for Unicode in its text windows.
+Consequently a large set of symbols is available for notations.

-16.9.1 Displaying unicode symbols
+16.9.1 Displaying Unicode symbols

 You just need to define suitable notations as described in Chapter 12.
 For example, to use the mathematical symbols $\forall$ and $\exists$ , you may define